filviu/blog/content/posts/2010/2010-10-27-uuencode-and-uudecode-are-missing-from-centos-5.md

   - yum

 ---
-What a surpriese.
-I need those sometimes when mailing things from cron so after a quick search around I found the (intuitive named) package that contains those utilities is **sharutils**.
+What a surprise.
+I need those sometimes when mailing things from cron so after a quick search around I found the (intuitive named) package that contains those utilities is `sharutils`.

 ```bash
 yum install sharutils